 Content that is more confusing than useful is being gated and that can drive prospects away.
 They filled out a form only to be rewarded with logo-filled infographics that are too complex to decipher.
 Prospects are after answers to real questions and needs.

 Complicated content doesn’t help your team either.
 Don’t overwhelm your team, sales, and especially not the prospect with overblown content like complicated infographics.
-Keep it useful and easily digestible.
+Keep it useful, easily digestible and actionable.